oopsmonk/documentation/proof-of-existence/1.0/getting-started/prove-a-file-is-unchanged.md

     // Verifying if the file is unchanged const verified = PoEx.verify(tailTransaction, false, file);
-    verified? console.log('File verified: The file matches the hash on the Tangle') : ('Something has changed.
-The hash on the Tangle is no longer a match.');
+    verified? console.log('File verified: The file matches the hash in the Tangle') : ('Something has changed.
+The hash in the Tangle is no longer a match.');
     ```

     :::info: